fed4iot/VirIoT/Doc/Kubernetes Deployment.md

 The involved labels are: `viriot-zone`, `viriot-gw`, and `viriot-zone-gw`.

-The default zone has no `viriot-zone` label (`default`).
+The default zone has `viriot-zone` label (`default`).
 Nodes of an edge zone must be labelled with `viriot-zone` and `viriot-gw` labels.
 The value of the `viriot-gw` key must contain a public IP address through which it is possible to access the edge cluster.

 A single node per viriot-zone **must** have the label `viriot-zone-gw=true`.